 Texas Motor Vehicle Crash Statistics for 2016

-When it comes to accidents on the road, there is only so much that you can do.
+When it comes to accidents on the road and Texas Motor Vehicle Crash Statistics, there is only so much that you can do.
 A lot depends on others on the road.
 While it is always a good idea to ensure safety when driving on the roads, an accident may happen for no fault of yours.
 That is when you need an experienced attorney to represent your case so that you are not held liable for something that you did not do.
 You may also be deserving of compensation for physical injuries, mental trauma, loss of income, and maybe even permanent handicap.
-Alex R. Hernandez Jr. Trial Lawyers PLLC can help you protect your rights and ensure that you are not wronged in any way.
+Alex R. Hernandez Jr. PLLC can help you protect your rights and ensure that you are not wronged in any way.

 Here are some key Texas motor vehicle crash statistics for 2016 –